hanjika/StarTup/README.md

 ## Backend requirements (Shanon)
 - An endpoint to register (POST /api/register)
 - An endpoint to login/logout (POST /api/login)
-- An endpoint that list potential matches (GET /api/matches)
+- An endpoint that lists potential matches (GET /api/matches)
-- An enpoint that list all users (but without their full name) (/api/users)
+- An endpoint that lists all users (but without their full name) (/api/users)
-- An endpoint that list all of a user conversations (/api/conversations/)
+- An endpoint that lists all of a user conversations (/api/conversations/)
 - An enpoint to retrieve and send message to a conversation (POST+GET /api/conversations/[id])
 - (optional) A user-settings endpoint to edit user profile (PATCH /api/users/[id])